recursionpharma/rxrx-datasets/rxrx3/README.md

 RxRx3 is a publicly available map of biology that represents a small subset – less than 1% – of Recursion’s total dataset.
 MolRec™️ is a simple demo example of such an application that can be built on this type of map.

+Please use the following format to cite this dataset as a whole:

+We used the RxRx3 dataset (Fay et al. (2023).
+RxRx3: Phenomics Map of Biology. bioRxiv 2023.02.07.527350), available from [RxRx.ai][rxrx].

 For more information about RxRx3 please visit [RxRx.ai/rxrx3][rxrx3]

 RxRx3 is part of a larger set of [Recursion][recursion] datasets that can be found at [RxRx.ai][rxrx] and on [GitHub][github].
 For questions about this dataset and others please email [info@rxrx.ai](mailto:info@rxrx.ai).